Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 The GPX 1.1.1 proposal has been described at some length but can be summarised as follows:

 - Addition of `<course>`, `<speed>` in a way that is consistent with GPX 1.0.
-  - Most existing software that can utilise `<course>` and `<speed>` in GPX 1.0 files will automatically utilise them in GPX 1.1.1.
+  - Most existing software that can utilise `<course>` and `<speed>` in GPX 1.0 files will probably recognise them in GPX 1.1.1.
 - Addition of accuracy estimates in a way that is consistent with GPX 1.0 and 1.1 items such as "horizontal dilution of precision", etc.
-  - Accuracy estimates will not interfere with existing apps but can be obviously used by applications that understand their meaning / utility.
+  - Accuracy estimates will not interfere with existing apps but can be obviously used by applications that understand their utility.
 - Addition of device / source information via the existing `<src>` elements.
   - Use of [mixed content](https://www.w3schools.com/xml/schema_complex_mixed.asp) ensures forwards and backwards compatibility with existing software and applications.
 - Existing GPX 1.1 compliant files are also GPX 1.1.1 compliant, simply by changing the `<gpx>` attributes (e.g. schema and version).
-  - Existing software only needs to tweak the `<gpx>` element to reflect GPX 1.1.1 if they want to start including `<course>` and `<speed>`.
+  - Existing software need only tweak the `<gpx>` element for GPX 1.1.1 if they want to start including `<course>` and `<speed>`.

-So, that's just about everything in detail, perhaps more than strictly necessary.
+So, that's pretty much everything in quite a lot of detail, perhaps more detail than strictly necessary!

 My apologies for the total length of this proposal, but I felt it worth covering the "who, what, when, where, why, and how".